 Born and brought up in Kenya, Sharmee did her travel diploma in London and after graduating moved back to Kenya where she worked for a Travel and Tour Operator.
 She has worked in the travel industry for the past 13 years.
 She moved to UK 8 years ago and ever since worked in the travel industry.
 She joined the finance department at Charity Challenge to get a varied experience.
 Travelling is most certainly her hobby and has visited a number of countries and exotic places.

-Carmel’s interest in travel first began after experiencing life in South America.
+Carmel’s interest in travel first began after experiencing life in South America at the tender age of 18.
 After spending 6 months living in Ecuador and a further 2 travelling around the continent, she decided to continue the study of languages, graduating with a degree in French, Spanish and Latin American Studies.
 Carmel was lucky enough to spend a year of that degree on a French island in the Caribbean, before setting off again to South America to work as a tour assistant in Argentina and in the travel industry in Ecuador.
-Since graduating, she has hitchhiked through Europe, worked on a ski resort in France and decided to settle on something slightly safer in the bookings department at Charity Challenge.
-She has settled on working in travel in order to offer other people the same opportunities that she has had in seeing the beautiful, amazing cultures that the world has to offer.
+Since graduating, she has hitchhiked through Europe, worked on a ski resort in France and has finally decided to settle on something slightly safer in the Operations Team at Charity Challenge.

 British Challenge Leader